 What is an organisation of the future?

-Turner International recognises 9 key attributes vital to any company or organisation to support our industries and communities going forward.
+Turner International recognises 9 key attributes vital to team-based interactivity in any company or organisation to support our industries and communities going forward.
 These attributes, however simple, will be the foundation by which true evolution in business and industry can occur.

 The 9 key attributes include: